Josiane Mathon-Poinat

 Josiane Mathon-Poinat (born 23 August 1954 in La Ricamarie, Loire) is a member of the Senate of France, representing the Loire department.
 She is a member of the French Communist Party, and of the Communist, Republican, and Citizen Group.
 Mathon-Poinat was first elected to the Senate on September 3, 2001.

 Biography

 Mathon-Poinat was originally a secretary, before being elected to the municipal council of La Ricamarie and becoming the first deputy mayor in 2001.

-Mathon-Poinat was registered in the Communist Group, as a republican and citizen and Senators of the Left Party (CRC-GSP).
+Mathon-Poinat was registered in the Communist Group, as a republican and a citizen and Senators of the Left Party (CRC-GSP).
 She is a member of the Committee on Constitutional laws, legislation, universal suffrage, regulations, and general administration of the Senate.
 She is a member of the Delegation for Women's Rights and Equal Opportunities between men and women, and is also a member of the Steering Board of the administrative simplification.

 Her term ended on 30 September 2011.